fin-cli/handbook/commands/profile/stage.md

-# wp profile stage
+# fin profile stage

 Profile each stage of the WordPress load process (bootstrap, main_query, template).

-This command runs on the `before_wp_load` hook, just before the WP load process begins.
+This command runs on the `before_fin_load` hook, just before the FIN load process begins.

-When WordPress handles a request from a browser, it’s essentially executing as one long PHP script. `wp profile stage` breaks the script into three stages:
+When WordPress handles a request from a browser, it’s essentially executing as one long PHP script. `fin profile stage` breaks the script into three stages:

 * **bootstrap** is where WordPress is setting itself up, loading plugins and the main theme, and firing the `init` hook.
-* **main_query** is how WordPress transforms the request (e.g. `/2016/10/21/moms-birthday/`) into the primary WP_Query.
+* **main_query** is how WordPress transforms the request (e.g. `/2016/10/21/moms-birthday/`) into the primary FIN_Query.
 * **template** is where WordPress determines which theme template to render based on the main query, and renders it.

 ### OPTIONS